-The Label may appear on the wholesale and retail packaging for the product, provided that the product meets the requirements in this specification and in the Licence Conditions.
+The label may appear on the wholesale and retail packaging for the product, provided that the product meets the requirements in this specification and in the Licence Conditions.

-Wherever it appears, the Label must be accompanied by the words "Plaster and Plasterboard Products "and by the Licence Number e.g. 'licence No 1234'.
+Wherever it appears, the label must be accompanied by the Licence Number e.g. 'licence No1234.
+It is optional to include the spec name.

-The Label must be reproduced in accordance with the ECNZ programme's keyline art for reproduction of the Label and the Licence Conditions.
+The Label must be reproduced in accordance with:

+- The licence conditions; and - The Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction on the Label.

-Any advertising must conform to the relevant requirements in this specification, in the Licence Conditions and in the keyline art.
+Any advertising must conform in the relevant requirements in this specification, in the Licence Conditions and in keyline art.

-Failure to meet these requirements for using the ECNZ Label and advertising could result in the Licence being withdrawn.
+Failure to meet these requirements for using the ECA label and advertising could result in the Licence being withdrawn.